jamesplease/redux-resource/docs/requests/request-keys.md

 you should use something like `createFavorite` and `deleteFavorite` for these two actions, rather than, say, using `changeFavorites` for both.
-This makes your code more expressive, and also allows you to track both requests in the event that they are both are in flight at the same time.
+This makes your code more expressive, and also allows you to track both requests in the event that they are both in flight at the same time.

 #### A Note on Dynamic Keys